G-Core/product-documentation/documentation/cloud/virtual-instances/types-of-virtual-machines.md

 Production-grade Virtual Machines designed for AI and compute-intensive workloads.

+For all types of GPU-powered machines, network bandwidth is up to 1Gbit/s.

 **Use cases**

 Artificial Intelligence and Machine Learning, Computer-Aided Design (CAD), rendering.